autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 Now make sure you can see the hub you used to join the AEC Data Model beta listed in the response and move to the next query.

-This tutorial will move to the next steps using the hub named as `AEC DM Developer Advocacy Support`.
+This tutorial will move to the next steps using the hub named `AEC DM Developer Advocacy Support`.
-In the next query you'll need to use your hub id as input.
+In the next query, you'll need to use your hub id as input.

 > This id is the same one used by other APS APIs (ACC and Data Management) to point to hubs.